bayleyegn100/Event-Scheduler-/README.md

  ![work time calander](Images/schedulerpic.jpg)

 ## Resources: I used the following resource materials.
-Moment js.
+Moment js,
-W3school
+W3school,
-MDN Web Docs
+MDN Web Docs,
-stack overflow
+stack overflow,
-My tutor
+My tutor,
-Learning assistant
+Learning assistant,
 Although there an event handler calendar, I develop my own event scheduler app by using skill and knowledge of coding that I acquire.
 ## lesson learned
 It helps me to advance my capacity on HTML, CSS and java script.